karki011/CourseMaterial/sql/data.markdown

 While not technically required for a table, best practice demands a primary key.
 Your best two options are:

 * `INT` or `LONGINT`: an integer that increments for you as you insert your data
-* `GUID` (Globaly Unique IDentifier): a generated value that is extremely mathematically likely to be unique in the universe
+* `GUID` (Globally Unique IDentifier): a generated value that is extremely mathematically likely to be unique in the universe

 ### Other Data Types